PUBLIC ART IN RESPONSE TO THE CLIMATE CRISiS

 From Fiji to Hawaii, participants install/present/perform their works, MG features every work online as it's happening and collects the documentation.

-MG collates all the documentation for online exhibitions, documentaries, features, as well as digital mapping of the works, and climate impacts being focused on.
+MG collects and collates all the documentation for online exhibitions, documentaries, features, as well as digital mapping of the works, and climate impacts being focused on.

 Participants are invited to join an online forum to unpack the works, their impact, community response, and plans for the future.